gflohr/Chess-Plisco/README.md

 The solution was another Perl gimmick, so-called source code filters.
-These filters are regular Perl modules that receive some source code as input and are expected to produced output that can be processed by the Perl interpreter.
+These filters are regular Perl modules that receive some source code as input and are expected to produce output that can be processed by the Perl interpreter.
 They are run before the Perl interpreter itself parses the code, and this is what `Chess-Plisco` is using for inlining.